JetBrains/inspection-plugin/README.md

 Known bugs / problems at this moment (version 0.1.4):

-* inspection task is not executed on rerun (use `inspectionsClean inspectionsMain` to make it rerun)
+* inspection task is not executed on rerun if source code is not changed (use `inspectionsClean inspectionsMain` to make it rerun)
 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
-* plugin does not work on Kotlin JS projects